 Garret will make an appearance on this week’s episode of Blindspot, which airs on Wednesday (April 5) at 8 pm on NBC.
-He and his wife did a podcast together and it doesn’t sound like they’ll be sharing any scenes this time around.
-You can listen to the podcast below.
+A few details about the episode, from EW:

 The Raising Hope and Justified alum will play Travis, an Iraq war veteran who spent years running from his problems and is now suffering the consequences.
 On a chance encounter with Special Agent Reade (Rob Brown), the two men bond, and Travis encourages Reade not to make the same mistakes.